George Psychoundakis: Postwar life

-After the liberation, Psychoundakis was arrested as a deserter and was confined for 16 months despite having been honoured by the British with BEM (Medal of the Order of the British Empire for Meritorious Service) and £200 as an award for his services during the war.
+After the liberation of Crete, Psychoundakis was arrested as a deserter and was confined for 16 months despite having been honoured by the British with a BEM (Medal of the Order of the British Empire for Meritorious Service) and £200 for his services during the war.
 While in confinement he wrote his memories of service in the SOE and the Cretan resistance movement.
 His former superior Patrick Leigh Fermor, later Sir Patrick, discovered his plight by accident and managed to secure his release by clearing up the misunderstanding.

 After reading his manuscript, Leigh Fermor translated it into English, and assisted in getting it published, under the title The Cretan Runner in 1955.
 The book has since been translated into a number of European languages.
 After his release from prison, Psychoundakis was first forced to fight in the civil war.
 Then he worked as a charcoal burner in the Cretan mountains to support his family until his book was published.
 During this period, he wrote the book The Eagle's Nest, which deals with the life and customs of the mountain people in the villages near his home of Asi Gonia.
-This book was translated into English by Dr Barrie Machin, the social anthropologist, who worked with George Psychoundakis in 1967 and 1968 on an anthropological study of Asi Gonia.
-Barrie returned on numerous occasions to work with George, and they became very close friends.
+This book was translated into English by Dr Barrie Machin, the social anthropologist, who worked with Psychoundakis in 1967 and 1968 on an anthropological study of Asi Gonia.
+Machin returned on numerous occasions to work with Psychoundakis, and they became very close friends.
 Machin made a video based on his research, Warriors and Maidens: Gender Relations in a Cretan Mountain Village (1988).
 Psychoundakis was a natural anthropologist as well as a gifted writer, with a phenomenal memory.
 His poverty was so great that he could not even afford pen and paper.
-In 1968 Barrie left him an enormous pile of 5" by 4" cards and pens so he could write.
+In 1968 Machin left him a pile of 5" by 4" cards and pens so he could write.
 He started his translation of the Iliad that year.

 Psychoundakis made considerable contributions to Cretan culture.
 He learned much of Crete's tradition of oral poetry and also wrote.
 Psychoundakis translated Homer's works, Iliad (560 pages) and Odyssey (474 pages), from ancient Greek into Cretan dialect.
 For this he was honoured by the Academy of Athens.

 From 1974 until his retirement, Psychoundakis, together with another fighter in the Greek resistance, Manolis Paterakis, were caretakers at the German war cemetery on Hill 107 above Maleme.
 George Psychoundakis buried Bruno Brauer when he was re-interred on Crete later in the 1970s.

+He died on 29 January 2006.